Korean BRN Validator Standard NTS checksum

 What's the difference between a BRN and a Corporate Registration Number?

 BRN (사업자등록번호) is 10 digits, issued by the tax office, used for tax filings and invoices.
-Corporate Registration Number (법인등록번호) is 13 digits, issued by the Ministry of Justice when a corporation is incorporated, used for legal contracts and registry.
+Corporate Registration Number (법인등록번호) is 13 digits, issued by district court registries when a corporation is incorporated, used for legal contracts and registry.
 They are separate numbers — one entity has both.
-This tool validates only the 10-digit BRN.
+This tool validates only the 10-digit BRN; for the 13-digit Corporate Registration Number, use the Corp Reg Number Validator.